shane-mason/FieldStation42/fs42/fs42_server/README.md

 The following endpoints are planned to be implemented in the playtime API

 ### OSD Display Text
-- Will display supplied text on the OSD based - positioning based on OSD configuration.
+- Will display supplied text on the OSD based - positioning based on OSD configuration - along with an audio file if specified.

 ### Play Status
 - Same as the current play_status.socket